sandervandevelde/MQTTBrokerPrivatePreview/README.md

   }
  }
 ```
 - For MQTT v5 messages of content type= “application/json; charset=utf-8” or of a payload format indicator=1, the payload will be forwarded in the data object, and the message will be serialized as a JSON or a JSON string if the payload not a JSON.
 This will enable you to filter on your payload properties.
-For example, you would be able to add this filter for the following sample: "advancedFilters": [{"operatorType": "NumberGreaterThan","key": "Temp","value": 100}]
+For example, you would be able to add this filter for the following sample: "advancedFilters": [{"operatorType": "NumberGreaterThan","data.key": "Temp","value": 100}]
 ```bash
 {
    "specversion": "1.0",